poorvasingh1610/Poorva_INBT020261_iNeuBytes/Task1_CNN/README.md

 - Dropout
 - Adam Optimizer

-The model was trained for **12 epochs** using the CIFAR-10 dataset.
+The model was trained for **12 epochs** and evaluated using standard classification metrics.

-Evaluation included:

-- Training Accuracy
-- Validation Accuracy
-- Test Accuracy
-- Confusion Matrix
-- Classification Report

 ---

-# Part B – Customized CNN
+## Part B – Customized CNN

-The customized CNN was designed to improve the baseline model by introducing several architectural enhancements.
+The customized CNN improves the baseline architecture by introducing:

-### Improvements Implemented

 - Additional Convolutional Layers
 - Batch Normalization
 - Data Augmentation
 - Dropout Regularization
-- Optimized CNN Architecture
+- Learning Rate Scheduling
 - Adam Optimizer
-- Learning Rate Scheduling

-To ensure a fair comparison, the following settings remained unchanged:

-- Same training dataset
-- Same validation dataset
-- Same testing dataset
-- Same random seed
-- Same batch size
-- Same number of training epochs (12)
+The same training, validation, and testing split was maintained to ensure a fair comparison with the baseline model.

 ---

-# Results
+## Results

 | Metric | Baseline CNN | Customized CNN |
 |---------|-------------:|---------------:|